Due to the number of tropes present, Justice League has been split into two pages. Tropes M To Z can be found here.

 Hawkman: "We are the reincarnations of Katar and Chayera Hol, and I love you."
 Hawkgirl: "You can't love me, Carter.
 You don't even know me."

 Lower Deck Episode: The Unlimited portion of the series focuses heavily on lesser-known members DC Comics, with many minor and supporting heroes receiving their own episodes throughout its three seasons.
 The episode "Patriot Act" starred seven of these characters, who had weapon- or gadget-based super powers: Green Arrow and Speedy, Stargirl and S.T.R.I.P.E., the Crimson Avenger, Vigilante, and the Shining Knight.
+Counts as a Mythology Gag because they note with Stargirl substituting for Star-Spangled Kid, and Stripsey without a battlesuit starred in the comic Seven Soldiers.

 Luxury Prison Suite: Enjoyed by the Ultra-Humanite and Lex Luthor (although it might be a bit much to say Luthor enjoyed it).
 In the parallel world of "A Better World", Lois Lane is living in a lavishly furnished apartment, dating Superman and eating gazpacho... and she cannot leave the premises, have visitors, make phone calls or even write a letter.
 A gilded cage, indeed.